xotnet/smartHash/README.md

 # smartHash
 simple hash lib on C++.
-You can use this library if you don't want to use a heavier library
+You can use this library if you don't want to use a heavier library (Build weight ~40 kB)

 Example usage (you must to put shash return to std::string)
 ```